Don’t have these devices?

 - Insights into the mythology and spiritual power of the pose for you to share with your students

 These tools can help you teach Visvamitrasana more effectively and take your class to the next level.
-If you currently teach this pose or would like to start, this is an invaluable guide.
+If you currently teach this advanced yoga pose or would like to start, this is an invaluable guide.

 How to Use this Volume

-Visvamitrasana: Volume 1 of the Sage Series is an Inflextion™ publication that combines text, video, audio and links to help make studying yoga outside the studio as intuitive and engaging as possible.
+Visvamitrasana: Volume 1 of the Sage Series is an Inflextion™ publication that combines text, video, audio and links to help make studying advanced yoga outside the studio as intuitive and engaging as possible.
 Unlike traditional books that have a beginning, middle and end, Visvamitrasana is divided into five sections that can be read in any order.

 Class Introduction & Intention: Meet your teacher, Nikki Vilella, and read a brief meditation to help focus your practice.